First, a word from our sponsors (maybe).

 About Pious Eye: Site’s Introduction

-Pious Eye (more fully, Pious Eye: Seeing by the True Light) is an online journal of attempted Christian insights (opinions, observations, reflections) that seeks, as a ministry of its founder (David M. Hodges), and serving as that founder’s ministry to his fellow Bible believers (and anyone else who might benefit), to educate, promote thought, elicit feedback, and encourage discussion.
-At the same time, it is its founder’s personal Web site and a record of his ongoing effort to bring his every thought and feeling into conformity with true piety, to manifest (with greater and greater consistency) a pious, as opposed to an impious, perspective on things (to, in other words, qualify as “seeing by the true light”).
-The piety in view is biblical Christian piety (Christ, God the Son, who speaks to his people through his Word, the Bible, is “the true light”), not the “piety” of any non-Christian faith (though useful lessons might be drawn from those), and not any purportedly “Christian” piety based on sources other than the Bible (subjective experience, emotion, faithless empiricism mislabeled “apologetics,” Bible-disregarding “science” stories, secular scholarship, secularized “Christian” scholarship, or anything else).
-This is a sober piety, one that elevates Scripture-grounded and -guided rationality (faithful reason) over all forms of emotionalism and mysticism, though by no means denying the positive value of pious emotions or the potential genuineness of some mystical experiences, and calling for carefulness and extended reflection, even (sometimes) to the point of “splitting hairs.”
+Pious Eye (more fully, Pious Eye: Seeing by the True Light) is an online journal of Christian thought comprising the opinions, observations, and reflections of its founder, (David M. Hodges), and serving as that founder’s ministry to his fellow Bible believers (and anyone else who might benefit).
+As such, it seeks to educate, to promote thought, and to encourage discussion.
+At the same time, it is its founder’s personal Web site or blog and a record of his ongoing effort to bring his every thought and feeling into conformity with true piety, to manifest (with greater and greater consistency) a pious, as opposed to an impious, perspective on things—to, in other words, qualify as “seeing by the true light.”
+Since Christ, God the Son, who speaks to his people through his Word, the Bible, is “the true light” (John 1:9-17), the piety in view is biblical Christian piety, not the “piety” of any non-Christian faith (though useful lessons might be drawn from those), and not any purportedly “Christian” piety based on sources other than the Bible (subjective experience, emotion, faithless empiricism mislabeled “apologetics,” Bible-disregarding “science” stories, secular scholarship, secularized “Christian” scholarship, or anything else).
+This is a sober piety, one that elevates Scripture-grounded and -guided rationality (faithful reason) over all forms of emotionalism and mysticism, though by no means denying the positive value of pious emotions or the potential genuineness of some mystical experiences, and that calls for carefulness and extended reflection, even (sometimes) to the point of “splitting hairs.”
 As a result, posts to the Pious Eye site will rarely appeal to in-a-hurry sorts who prefer short and simple arguments set forth in similarly short and simple sentences specially designed for speed reading.
 They will also rarely appeal to readers seeking fluffy personal stories to encourage or entertain.
 If you like that sort of thing, there is certainly no shortage of sites out there providing such material; you are unlikely to find any of it here.

 Though for a time the site’s founder made an effort to cultivate an aloofness from politics that would allow him to view, or at least pretend to view, members of the growing evangelical or religious left (Ron Sider/Tony Campolo types) as still capable of exhibiting true piety, he has abandoned that effort.
 While he feels no allegiance to “Devil take the hindmost” secular Social Darwinist types (assuming they exist outside of fiction and left-liberal rhetoric), he does not see the use of government force to confiscate honestly acquired wealth as compatible with scriptural morality, however “noble” or “Christian” the motivation for such confiscation may seem.
 I do not assert that limited taxation to fund government’s legitimate functions is wrong or that “all taxation is theft,” since those benefiting from the protection of government should pay for it.
 I do assert that the wealth redistribution schemes, and various other abridgments of liberty, supported by political liberals and the religious left cannot honestly be claimed compatible with genuine Christian piety.
-Blatant and willful defiance of “thou shalt not steal,” and intentional promotion of covetousness and envy (hallmarks of leftist/liberal political strategy), is pure impiety.
+I also assert that hallmarks of left-liberal political strategy, such as the intentional promotion of covetousness and envy, are pure impiety.
 One may grant that most among the evangelical left sincerely believe their position is pious, so that their culpability for impiety may be limited; no amount of sincere belief, however, can make wrong actions pious.
 Therefore, the Pious Eye is necessarily a (for want of a better term) conservative eye, and will give free expression to political, not solely to theological and obviously moral, opinions.
 (I say “for want of a better term” because much about our republic that should have been conserved is now lost and needs to be restored, and much that now exists needs to be eliminated, not conserved.
 These factors may make the term “conservative” misleading.
 Alas, I’ve no superior term to offer at the moment.)

 Anyway, about those theological degrees.
 Whether I would pursue even the first (more “prestigious,” ATS-accredited) of these Masters degrees “if I had it to do over again” is an open, if irrelevant, question.
-Pursuit of at least the first degree seemed sensible (though my decision to quit work to pursue it was emphatically not sensible, but expressive of irresponsible habits acquired during my wilderness wandering.
+Pursuit of at least the first degree seemed sensible.
+(My decision to quit work to pursue it was emphatically not sensible, but expressive of irresponsible habits acquired during my wilderness wandering.
 Since the company that had taken over the company where I worked closed down the San Diego office not long after that, I may not have missed many work hours by leaving when I did.)
 Discounting my failure to enter upon the requisite course of study and training earlier in life, my aptitudes and temperament seemed to favor a career in academia.
 (Assessment tests I took while at the school agreed.)
 Masters degrees in hand, pursuit of a suitable Ph.D. seemed the logical next step.
-Alas, the seeming logic of this next step proved in conflict with financial reality, and I have had to abandon hope of further formal study, at least for the foreseeable future.
+Alas, the seeming logic of this next step proved in conflict with financial reality, and I have had to abandon hope of further formal study.
+God, it seems, has other plans for me.